About This Product

 - Slideshow Overviews: Original slideshows that offer a visual introduction to key topics and themes

-- Controversies in History: Editorially selected pro/con articles on hundreds of controversies in history that can be found in American History, African-American History, American Indian History, and Modern World History, enabling researchers to grasp the essence and importance of every conflict and the reasons Americans debated them
+- Controversies in History: Editorially selected pro/con articles on many high-interest controversies in history that can be found in American History, African-American History, American Indian History, and Modern World History, enabling researchers to grasp the essence and importance of every conflict and the reasons Americans debated them

 - Primary Sources: Thousands of primary sources, many with introductions that provide context and background

 - Overview Essays: Substantial and thorough overview essays giving extensive background on relevant historical topics and eras